dinki/View-Assist/View Assist dashboard and views/README.md

 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
 * Fix restart HA goes to night mode when HA unavailable
-* Add font definition
+* Add font definition (BP input created and assigned to variable but not set in attributes or used in dashboard)
-* Add ability to select icon size
+* Add ability to select icon size (BP input created and assigned to variable but not set in attributes or used in dashboard)
-* Move assist_group,  var_weather_entity, and use_24_hour_time to BP and pull those values into variable template
+* Move assist_group,  var_weather_entity, and use_24_hour_time to BP and pull those values into variable template (BP input created and assigned to variable but not set in attributes or used in dashboard)
-* See if a trigger exists for BP update and set values if that happens to avoid reload automation
+* See if a trigger exists for BP update and set values if that happens to avoid reload automation (question posted on forum)

 # Done